-Pellets are bigger, cost more, but there is a reason for it.
-They deliver more power, are more accurate because they engage rifling, and are more capable for more tasks.
+Pellets are bigger and cost more but there is a reason for it.
+They deliver more power and are more accurate because they engage rifling.
+They are also more capable for more tasks.
 Pellets are the chosen projectile for small game hunting, competition, and longer range shooting.

 Scopes and Scope Mounts

-If you want a scope, you need to pay attention to the gun’s ability to accept a scope.
+If you want a scope, you need to pay attention to the gun’s ability to accept one.
 Some cannot accept mounts, some accept limited mounts, and some can accept almost anything.